-Set up grid style Set up grid style
+Set up grid layout Set up grid layout

-Once you have set content to display in your grid, you need to set the style/layout of your grid.
-There are 3 types of grid:
+Once you have set content to display in your grid, you need to set the type of layout of your grid.
+There are 3 types of layout:

 - Masonry: This layout applies a number of columns to each item and keep natural heights according to image aspect ratio and content length.